kimothorick/Focusly/README.md

 Customize the appearance of your task overlay by selecting or modifying themes to suit your preferred style.
 Each theme controls colors for various UI elements, such as backgrounds, text, tasks, and icons.

-To configure the theme for your overlay, navigate to the `themeColors.js` in the `js folder` file.
+To configure the theme for your overlay, navigate to the `themeColors.js` file in the `js folder`.
 Inside, you’ll find several predefined
 themes: